dmackinnon1/techdoc/tech_writer_role.md

 **Produce a variety of media.** In addition to documentation presented on web pages and documents, the senior technical writer will produce a variety of visuals including diagrams, charts, etc. and may author presentations, videos, and blog posts.

 **Establish and promote style and content guidelines.** The tone and style used in documentation can vary greatly depending on the audience and documentation content.
 A consistent style and tone that is appropriate for the audience and the type of documentation is essential.
 Consistent style improves readability and accessibility, and tone helps to set user expectations for the organization and its products.
 All contributors need to not only be aware of style and content guidelines, but understand why they are important.
+Reviewers and quality assurance testers must also be aware of guidelines, and be provided with tools (such as checklists and examples) that will help evaluate documentation for tone and style.